nebupm/crazy_mouse/README.md

 # crazy_mouse
-This has a simple python program that will keep your mouse on the move.
+This is a simple python program that will keep your mouse on the move.
+But it will be within the confines of your screen.
+This is usually relevant if you have a very brief screen saver and you dont want to be locked out every now and then.

 ## Pre requisites
 Make sure you have python3 setup